roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  *************************************

- Chad – dresses her up in catsuit, collar, makes her purr and crawl and drink from bowl; bondage and fetish; watch porn; rimming; choke/ball gag; takes to porn store and/or strip club Report_Story #1
+ Chad – dresses her up in catsuit, collar, makes her purr and crawl and drink from bowl; bondage and fetish; watch porn; rimming; choke/ball gag; takes to porn store and/or strip club